omegataupodcast/episode-prep/open/english/ArmstrongHistotical.md

+Intro Al

 * Schweizer Deep Stall demonstration project
   - What is Deep Stall?
   - Why this project?
-  - What were the modifications?
   - "aerodynamics were dominated by long wings rather than a long, pointed nose or forward strake"?
   - "stability-and-control derivatives"
+  - What were the modifications?
   - What kind of maneouvers?
   - Relationship to "real" airplanes?
 HARV, X-31?